-Stories are around 42,000 words, and a synopsis and the first couple of chapters are required in the first instance to assess both the storyline and the writer's style.
+Stories are between 37,000 and 39,000 words, and a synopsis and the first couple of chapters are required in the first instance to assess both the storyline and the writer's style.

-These should be sent to: People's Friend Pocket Novels, DC Thomson & Co.
-Ltd., 2 Albert Square, Dundee DD1 9QJ.
+These should be sent to:

+People's Friend Pocket Novels,

+DC Thomson & Co.
+Ltd., 2 Albert Square,

+Dundee DD1 9QJ.

-We do prefer an electronic copy and this should be e-mailed to: tsteel@dcthomson.co.uk
+We do prefer an electronic copy and this should be e-mailed to: tsteel@dctmedia.co.uk

-Don't use tabs, indents or any sort of formatting.
-Double quotes for speech.
-Our house style is Jim said, not said Jim after speech.
+- Don't use tabs, indents or any sort of formatting.

+Double quotes for speech. - Our house style is Jim said, not said Jim after speech.